wikukarno/buanacoding/content/blog/generics-in-go-writing-reusable-and-type-safe-code.md

 url: /2025/04/generics-in-go-writing-reusable-and.html
 tags:
 - Go
+description: "Learn how to use generics in Go to write reusable and type-safe code."
+keywords: ["Go", "generics", "type-safe", "reusable", "code", "functions", "types"]
 ---

 Generics were introduced in Go 1.18, marking a significant evolution of the language.
 They allow you to write flexible, reusable code without sacrificing type safety.
 With generics, you can define functions, types, and data structures that work with different types, all while maintaining strong compile-time checks.